Category:

 It's a sort of epidemic in Arab countries, and unfortunately this decease, as not been left behind when emigrants had moved into western nations.

-usbands, fathers, sons, any man of a family is entitle to make justice if, a female member will dishonor their own " honor".
+Murderers are not just husbands, fathers, sons, any man of a family is entitle to make justice if, a female member will dishonor their own " honor".

 and reading from the above links, doesn't matter how young victims can be.